mahoney1/test/test2.md

 Together, both `cards` and `client-data` directories in $HOME/.composer are an integral part of the whole wallet structure in the card store (credentials vault). `client-data` is where the hlfv1 composer connector will store the identity credentials for a card (either by importing an existing card or when it has enrolled an identity, eg. connect to the business network).
 So a card `admin@tutorial-network` it will have the usual client crypto file artifacts such as : 'admin' xx-priv, xx-pub .
 Meanwhile,an imported card get persisted to the `cards` subdirectory.
 If that card contains only the initial enrollment secret, on 'first use' it will retrieve the cert/key combo from the CA server and those get stored in`client-data`.
 If the card in the walet is subsequently exported then the certificate/key gets retrieved from `client-data` too and added to the exported card.

+####What is the PeerAdmin Card provided with the Dev environment ?

+PeerAdmin card (imported to the wallet/credentials store during the `createPeerAdminCard.sh` step), has 2 roles in our dev fabric server setup.
+It has the authority to install chaincode onto the peer and it has the authority to instantiate chaincode onto the channel.
+It's name 'PeerAdmin' is a little confusing.
+Also in a real world scenario it's highly unlikely you would have a AdminCard for each Peer.
+What is more likely is you would have a PeerAdmin card for each organisation so you can install chaincode on all Peers in that organisaton.
+There would then be a separate ChannelAdmin card so that within the Consortium the Composer business network can be started.

+#### What is the 'NetworkAdmin' card created in Composer tutorials using the Dev environment (per the Docs site) ?

+The Network Admin card is a card, once imported, that provides access to the deployed business network (eg. deployed by PeerAdmin above).
+The default is that the credentials you supply either by the flags -A/-S or -A/-C (when you deploy or start a business network) is then bound to an instance of the in-built NetworkAdmin Participant type, with a name usually the same as that specified in the -A part.
+To access a business network as a 'normal' non-admin user,  you have to use an identity that is mapped to a regular participant created as a resource/record in your business network namespace.

 <a name="cardfaq"></a>

 ### Card Errors / Resolutions